neobrain/steam-runtime-tools/docs/slr-for-game-developers.md

 To use this tool, ensure that Python 3, GTK 3, GObject-Introspection and PyGI are installed
-(for example `sudo apt install python3-gi gir1.2-gtk-3.0` on Debian, or `sudo pacman -Syu pygobject gtk3` on Arch Linux), then set a Steam game's [launch options][set launch options] to:
+(for example `sudo apt install python3-gi gir1.2-gtk-3.0` on Debian, or `sudo pacman -Syu python-gobject gtk3` on Arch Linux), then set a Steam game's [launch options][set launch options] to:

 ```